cellador/drill-derby-public/README.md

 A 2-4 player couch-multiplayer action game.
 Crash into your opponents and be the last one to survive.
 Play with multiple people on a single keyboard, using Xbox 360 gamepads or any combination thereof.

+Download the game right here on github (see release section).

 ![in-game screenshots of menu and gameplay scenes of drill derby (moritzkirschner.com)](/montage.jpg?raw=true "Drill Derby Screenshots (moritzkirschner.com)")

 # Overview